 Camping stoves give off carbon monoxide when you cook with them.
-This is a odorless invisible gas that’s generated as a by product of burning carbon-based fuels including canister fuel, white gas, alcohol, solid fuel cubes and even wood.
+This is an odorless invisible gas that’s generated as a by-product of burning carbon-based fuels including canister fuel, white gas, alcohol, solid fuel cubes, and even wood.
 Inhaling too much carbon monoxide can kill you or cause severe brain damage.
-The best way to avoid carbon monoxide when cooking on a camping stove is to use it in a well ventilated place, either outside, or in your tent’s vestibule (See, what is a tent vestibule?) with the outer door wide open.
-If you’re tent doesn’t have a vestibule, unzip all the doors and fold them back, allowing for plenty of ventilation.
+The best way to avoid carbon monoxide when cooking on a camping stove is to use it in a well-ventilated place, either outside, or in your tent’s vestibule (See, what is a tent vestibule?) with the outer door wide open.
+If your tent doesn’t have a vestibule, unzip all the doors and fold them back, allowing for plenty of ventilation.
 Contrary to myth, carbon monoxide is not heavier than air and will diffuse evenly through the air inside a tent if you don’t ventilate it.

 Setting Your Tent on Fire